 There was probably never much of a plot to begin with.
 Teed had been sending people to work with the Society and learn their methods, but none were ever made full-fledged members, indeed, few people ever were.
 Duss had been sending money to Teed, but it was the same sort of mild financial support the Society gave to many other charitable organizations.

 The most likely scenario was that Duss had been using the threat of a Teed takeover to create an external threat to distract his foes inside the Society.
-(Though I should note that in his biography, Duss declared Teed’s vision of a hollow earth was 100% scientifically accurate.)
+(Though I should note that in his biography, Duss declared Teed’s vision of a hollow Earth to be 100% scientifically accurate.)
 Teed was happy to play along because it made him look wealthy and powerful, and therefore more attractive to potential converts.

 Spear also revealed one other thing: that noted Spiritualist medium, stockbroker, and then-presidential candidate Victoria Claflin Woodhull was employing a Koreshan as her personal secretary.
 Woodhull was one of the most controversial figures of the day, and believed in universal suffrage, Marxism, free love, and legalized prostitution.
 But Koreshanity was a step too far even for her.
 The secretary was fired, and she publicly denounced Teed.